nooooooom/use-draggable/README.md

 So you can extract the core core logic and reuse it elsewhere.

-`use-draggable` has some interesting built-in wrappers, such as `rotateWrapper`
+`use-draggable` has some interesting built-in wrappers, such as `rotateWrapper`.

 Some options of `rotateWrapper` can be found in the [source code](https://github.com/nooooooom/use-draggable/blob/main/src/wrappers/rotate.ts).